Stabilized Benders decomposition for energy planning under climate uncertainty: Conclusion

 \item \textbf{Cut generation}: The disproportional impact storage technologies have on the run-time that was discussed at the end of section \ref{res1} suggests the algorithm would benefit from advanced cut generation.
 However, the size of the SPs still poses an obstacle to this approach.
 Therefore, refined approaches that only solve a modified but not the original SP are most promising \citep{Papadakos2008,Sherali2013}.

 \end{itemize}

-Apart from further enhancements, various practical applications benefit from the introduced BD algorithm.
-First and foremost, it enables more robust planning of renewable macro-energy systems by including a large number of weather years, which was the original motivation for this work.
-How many weather years to include and how to select these years for adequate system planning is an open question for future research.
+Apart from further enhancements, the outlined algorithm enables robust planning of renewable macro-energy systems wit a large number of climatic years, which was the original motivation for this work.
+How many climatic years to include and how to select these years for adequate system planning is an open question for future research.
 In addition, future research should extend the optimization under uncertainty to the operational stage in the SPs.
 Currently, uncertainty is limited to expansion in the MP, and operation in each scenario assumes perfect foresight, but stochastic dual dynamic programming could capture uncertainty at the operational stage as well \citep{Papavasiliou2018}.

-Finally, our trust-region method benefits energy planning models that are deterministic and limited to a single weather year, but capture learning effects using piecewise-linear cost curves \citep{Zeyen2022}.
-In this case, linearization adds mixed-integer variables to the expansion problem and as a result, even standard BD outperforms off-the-shelf solvers for a deterministic problem \citep{Felling2022}.
-Generally, mixed-integer variables in the MP will increase the advantage over off-the-shelf solvers and could even speed up BD when reducing the solution space; for instance, when modeling how the expansion of large-scale technologies, like nuclear plants, is rather a discrete than a continuous decision.
+Beyond from climate uncertainty, the algorithm has the potential to make a broad range of other analyses in energy planning computationally tractable.
+In contrast to the deterministic equivalent, the algorithm scales well when adding complexity to the expansion problem since its computation time is negligible in the decomposed algorithm.
+For instance, the algorithm is suited for planning with endogenous learning, which adds mixed-integer variables to the expansion problem for a piecewise linear approximation of cost curves \citep{Felling2022,Zeyen2022}.
+Similarly, the algorithm makes a stochastic representation of investment costs or discrete investment decisions in highly resolved models viable.
+Furthermore, it can efficiently compute near-optimal solutions due to its iterative nature and since oracles remain valid when changing the objective function.